-The specific provisioning rates on loans and advances is being maintained as guided by BRPD circular no. 05 dated 29 April 2008 and Circular No. 14 dated 23 September 2012.
+The specific provisioning rates on loans and advances is being maintained as guided by BRPD circular no. 14 dated 23 September 2012.

 Base for Provision

 Provision is to be made at the above rate on the net loan amount after deduction of the amount of interest suspense account and the deductible value of eligible securities from the outstanding balance of classified accounts in line with above guidelines.